Our mission, principles, and terms

 Studies show that people dislike creativity— and experts more so than anyone else.
 This is why, time and again, business partners who care most about backing great art— who thus pride themselves on knowing what great art looks like— end up backing the least creative works.

-As such, the Bobtail Yearlings prefer to work with business partners who take pride in knowing how to do business, not in recognizing great art.
+For this reason, the Bobtail Yearlings prefer to work with business partners who take pride in knowing how to do business, not in recognizing great art.

 Emotional intelligence

 If the Bobtail Yearlings are to achieve our mission, then others should find it rewarding to interact with us.
 And it should feel just as meaningful for us to work with each other.
-So each Yearling will strive to be a model of emotional intelligence, treating others with empathy, kindness, and respect.
+So each Yearling will aim to be a model of emotional intelligence, treating others with empathy, kindness, and respect.

 This means we’ll only attack systems, institutions, and ideologies— never people as individuals.
 After all, we’d rather win them over to our side.
 And if we ever end up on the wrong side ourselves, we’ll admit our mistake and make amends.